 Elisabetta Tola is an Italian journalist and science communicator.

-She lectures data journalism, science communication and multimedia at the Masters in Science Communication at Sissa, Trieste, and other journalism schools.
+Elisabetta teaches data journalism, science communication and multimedia at the Masters in Science Communication at Sissa, Trieste, and other journalism schools.

-She is a co-founder of the iData research project, of the Hacks&Hackers Italian chapter, and founder of datajournalism.it, a web lab for data-driven stories and tutorials.
+She is also a co-founder of the iData research project, of the Hacks&Hackers Italian chapter, and founder of datajournalism.it, a web lab for data-driven stories and tutorials.

 Basic information